 - Allen Institute for Brain Science: Allen Institute for Brain Science is developing Cell Locator, a Desktop application for manually aligning specimens to annotated 3D spaces.
 See more information on this Kitware blog. - Radiopharmaceutical Imaging and Dosimetry: RPTDose, a 3D Slicer-based application that streamlines and integrates quantitative imaging analysis and dose estimation techniques to guide and optimize the use of radiopharmaceutical therapy agents in clinical trials.
-See more information on this Kitware blog. - SonoVol is developing a whole-body ultrasound imaging system for small animals.
+See more information on this Kitware blog. - SonoVol developed a whole-body ultrasound imaging system for small animals.
 This start-up company arose from research in the Department of Biomedical Engineering at the University of North Carolina at Chapel Hill.
-See more information on this Kitware blog. - Xoran Technologies: Image-guided Platform for Deep Brain Stimulation Surgery.
+Their team is now part of Revvity, Inc. See more information on this Kitware blog and their product website. - Xoran Technologies: Image-guided Platform for Deep Brain Stimulation Surgery.
 See more information on this Kitware blog. - Xstrahl is developing a Small Animal Radiation Research Platform (SARRP) that uses 3D Slicer as its front-end application for radiation therapy beam placement and system control.
 See more information on this Kitware blog.